fibo/arithmetica/README.md

 > Converts a `Rational` to a `number`.

-`rationalToNumber(rational: Rational, mantissaLength?: number): number`
+`rationalToNumber(rational: Rational, mantissaLen?: number): number`

-Notice that `mantissaLength` argument is optional: it set the number of digits of the decimal part, max is 16.
+Notice that `mantissaLen` argument is optional: it set the number of digits of the decimal part, max is 16.
 Output is rounded.